dillionhuston/Task-Automation-API/readme.markdown

 **A powerful, modular backend service for scheduling and executing automated tasks** — including **file cleanup** and **email reminders** — built with **FastAPI**, **Celery**, **SQLAlchemy**, and **Redis**.

 ---
+## Description
+**Task Automation API is a backend service I built to automate repetitive tasks such as file cleanup and email reminders.
+Built with FastAPI, Celery, SQLAlchemy, and Redis, it uses JWT authentication for secure access.
+The platform allows scheduling, listing, and canceling tasks with a CLI client or API endpoints.
+I focused on modular architecture, strong typing, and production-ready logging.
+Tasks are executed reliably in the background, and notifications are sent automatically via email.
+This project demonstrates my ability to build complex backend systems and handle real-world automation problems.”**

 ##  Features